WeTheCatalysts/formats-and-identifiers/principles.md

 1. Use established, open standards, avoid creating new ones
 2. Don’t try and model the world, allow for fuzzyness and caveats
-3. Monitor adoption, if standards are not taken up changes approach
+3. Monitor adoption, if standards are not taken up, change approach
 4. Use formats that help get data to where users already are
 5. Be clear when a standard might be inappropriate to use
 6. Type of support, geography and audience should be clear